BloodLantern/Mountain/README.md

 ## Documentation

-The Doxygen documentation can be found [online](https://codedocs.xyz/BloodLantern/Mountain/index.html) or manually generated using the `Doxyfile`.
+The Doxygen documentation can be manually generated using the `Doxyfile`.

 Most types and functions have documentation in their respective header files so you can always check them if needed.